OpenINF/wg-a-team/README.md

 ## Getting Involved

 We love contributors!
-We see community members as one of the keys to our success and actively encourage and mentor their contributions.
+We see community members as one of the keys to our success and actively encourage their contributions.
 Working on the tooling, automation, testing, and build systems at OpenINF is a fantastic introduction to OpenINF development.
-There are two great ways to help: joining an existing project or taking on one of our _starter_ projects to help you learn your way around.
+There are two great ways to help: joining an existing project or taking on one of our _starter_ projects to help rev up to speed.

 - [Quarter of Contribution][]&#xFF1A;Longer-running, scoped contributing
   opportunities with definite goals, mentors, and timelines